nimeijian/planetscale-releases/README.md

 ...is a small yet complete resource set for establishing a first vitess cluster with a sharded table.

 ### external-db
-...is an example of establishing external storage for Vitess databases on AWS EBS
+...is an example of establishing external storage for Vitess databases on AWS EBS.